 See for yourself

-Check out this demo of how to use InfluxDB Templates:
+Here’s a demo of how to create an InfluxDB Template:

 To recap, InfluxDB Templates let you quickly define your entire monitoring configuration for any technology in one easily-shared, open-source text file that your coworkers can import into InfluxDB with one command.
 The reasons we’re excited about templates are that they’re: